 This doesn’t happen by accident.
-This blog explores one key ingredient in getting your readers, including agents, producers, publishers and the general public, to keep reading.
+This article explores one key ingredient in getting your readers, including agents, producers, publishers and the general public, to keep reading.

-New York agent Donald Maas says, “So many of the manuscripts that arrive at my office go right back to their authors in their self addressed stamped envelopes."
+New York agent and author Donald Maas says, “So many of the manuscripts that arrive at my office go right back to their authors in their self addressed stamped envelopes."

 “The number one reason is insufficient tension.
 Believe it, tension on every page works.
 Low tension does not.
 Make it your mantra.”